heupr/core/models/README.md

 #### Bhattacharya

-This is the initial model built and focuses on utilizing Navie Bayes classifiers, bug tossing graphs, and other tools, as a means of identifying the appropriate developer to assign an issue to.
+This is the initial model built and focuses on utilizing Naive Bayes classifiers, bug tossing graphs, and other tools, as a means of identifying the appropriate developer to assign an issue to.